Rhetorical Tools List

 A play on words, sometimes on different senses of the same word and sometimes on the similar sense or sound of different words.

-The part of an argument wherein a speaker or writer anticipates and counters opposing points of view.
+The part of an argument where a speaker/writer anticipates and counters opposing points of view.

-I know it won’t be easy, but we’re Americans
+- I know it won’t be easy, but we’re Americans.
+Barack Obama, Election 2008 campaign video

 - Intellectio – think about your content and audience